Jin Kazama: Development

 In response to claims that the Tekken story is complicated, Harada denied this.
 He saw it as a "simple" struggle between members from the Mishima family.
 By 2017, fans still saw Jin as a hero.
 Harada replied that the character is still responsible for creating wars so the plot continues to have a sense of black and white morality.
 Harada compared his family with the Tekken characters who are constantly fighting each other: Heihachi, Jin and Kazuya.
 As a parent, he now has a "deeper respect for my family and parents in particular."
 A common interpretation of Jin's mother Jun Kazama's fate is that she was killed before the events of Tekken 3.
 This is explored in a story from Jin's point of view and is a belief that most gamers shared.
 However, Jin and the gamers were actually incorrect—Jun is missing.
 As a result, Harada explained that as far as the rivalry between Jin and Kazuya is concerned, Jun would be present at their eventual confrontation.

 Before the revelation of Jin's inclusion in Tekken 7, there were many gamers who asked Harada if he survived his battle against Azazel in Tekken 6.
 Harada refrained from answering questions about Jin's status, but said Tekken 7 would be a proper sequel to the series with or without Jin.
 However, both Jin and his Devil persona were leaked in 2015 by fans.
 For Tekken 7, Jin was made into a hidden sub-boss in the game's arcade mode.
 Harada explained that the requirements to unlock him were very difficult.
 Harada added a hint that players who use Kazuya Mishima might have a better chance of fighting Jin while the Devil persona is a hidden boss.

-The upcoming Tekken 8 was revealed with a fight between Jin and his father, which has been building up for several years.
-While Jin already faced his relatives in previous games from the franchise, in the upcoming one, he is shown in a major conflict with his Devil Gene as it keeps absorbing his humanity to the point he becomes Devil Jin in the middle of the fight.
+Tekken 8 was revealed with a fight between Jin and his father Kazuya, which has been building up for several years.
+While Jin already faced his relatives in previous games from the franchise, in the latest one, he is shown in a major conflict with his Devil Gene as it keeps absorbing his humanity to the point he becomes Devil Jin in the middle of the fight.
 However, Harada remarked that the final scene of the trailer involving broken chains act as symbolism to Jin breaking free from the conflicts he has been connected for several games.
+After several installments and spin-offs involving Jin's appearances, Harada apologized to the character for the harsh treatment he gave him.